• Home

 A home with any of the above problems will need to have those problems corrected to insure that water will not cause damage.

-Adobes covered by cement based stucco have their “breatheability” severely restricted, and in the case of the home in the preceding check-list, these covered adobes will be sucking up water, both from rainfall and over watering of plants.
-Instead of being able to dry out by releasing their trapped moisture, the stucco cuts off the critically needed circulation and traps this moisture in.
-The sun can never reach these covered adobes so they will stay moist far longer than normal.
+Adobes covered by cement-based stucco have their “breathability” severely restricted.
+In the case of the home mentioned in the previous checklist, these covered adobes will absorb water from both rainfall and overwatering of plants.
+Instead of being able to dry out by releasing trapped moisture, the stucco blocks the necessary circulation and traps the moisture inside.
+The sun cannot reach these covered adobes, causing them to remain moist far longer than usual.

 The stucco also hides the deterioration caused by water infiltration.
-If there were no stucco covering the adobe, you would notice any sign of deterioration happening as you walked around your home.
-You could quickly take remedial action, by redirecting water away from the walls and/or repairing the damage.
-With those adobes covered in stucco no such visual opportunity exists; the only way you can usually tell that the adobes are having problems is when the stucco shows a telltale bulge, signifying a separation is occurring between the stucco and the adobe.
+Without stucco covering the adobe, you would notice any signs of deterioration as you walked around your home and could quickly take remedial action by redirecting water away from the walls or repairing the damage.
+However, with adobes covered in stucco, this visual opportunity doesn’t exist.
+The only way you can usually tell the adobes are having problems is when the stucco shows a telltale bulge, signifying a separation is occurring between the stucco and the adobe.

 On the other hand, a good case can be made that the stucco protects the adobe by giving to them a “skin” of protection that prevents water from hitting them directly, thus preventing erosion.
 This is an excellent example of one benefit defeating the other.
 The stucco may give the adobes added protection, but by removing the ability for the adobes to release trapped moisture you are killing them in another.
 I have seen many instances where stucco covering the adobe has hidden pronounced deterioration, with the adobes literally melting away unseen underneath this protected skin.